- Academic Affairs

 Oxidizers.
-Materials which react with other substances by giving off electrons and undergoing reduction.
+Materials that react with other substances by giving off electrons and undergoing reduction.
 This reaction may result in fire or explosion.
 The intensity of the reaction depends on the oxidizing-reducing potential of the materials involved.
 The following steps need to be followed.

 - If the reaction is anticipated to be violent or explosive, use shields or other methods for isolating the materials or the process.

 Pyrophoric Materials.
-Materials which ignite spontaneously upon contact with air.
+Materials that ignite spontaneously upon contact with air.
 Often the flame is invisible.
 Examples of pyrophoric materials are silane, silicon tetrachloride, and white or yellow phosphorous.
 Pyrophoric chemicals need to be used and stored in inert environments.

-- Date all peroxide forming chemicals upon receipt and upon opening.
+- Date all peroxide-forming chemicals upon receipt and upon opening.
 After the recommended disposal date, test the chemical for peroxides or dispose of them properly.

 - Addition of an appropriate inhibitor to quench the formation of peroxides is recommended.